rubyonjets/jets/docs/_docs/shared-resources/extensions.md

 end
 ```

 The code above creates an SQS Queue with a `message_retention_period` of 120 seconds and a `receive_message_wait_time_seconds` of 20 seconds.
-By creating your own resource extensions you can shorten your code and remove duplication.
+By creating your own resource extensions, you can shorten your code and remove duplication.

 Note: The `sqs_queue` is an example and is actually already implemented by Jets.
 We're using it for demonstrative purposes.